Networks-Learning/spaced-selection/README.md

 This repository consists of scripts for analysis of Spaced selection and baseline as well as code to run simulations to compare the performance of different item selection strategies.

 The model was trained using data from the popular smart driving-learning app by [Swift](https://www.swift.ch/).
-The data on which the models were trained is not available.
+The data generated during the randomized trial of the app with different learning algorithms is available for download [here](https://www.google.com/url?q=https://owncloud.mpi-sws.org/index.php/s/Pgn3Q9N592Z8MgZ&sa=D&source=hangouts&ust=1619105903052000&usg=AFQjCNEzKdG-8rL8eVnbQV7yl0ZXgVxetQ).

-To prepare, download all the `csv` files to the `data/` folder.
-An example file for 1 day of data has been added to the folder `data/spaced-algorithms`.
+To prepare, download all the `csv` files to the `data/spaced-algorithms` folder.
+An example file for 1 day of data has been added to the folder already.
 An [IPython notebook](notebooks/Plots.ipynb) has been added to showcase the performance of the leraners for different algorithms.

 Unless otherwise stated, the code should be run from the root folder.